Quentin Blake: Honours and awards

-Blake was the inaugural British Children's Laureate (1999–2001) and was elected as an Honorary Fellow of the Royal Academy of Arts in 2001, he received the biennial Hans Christian Andersen Award from the International Board on Books for Young People for his career contribution to children's literature in 2002.
+Blake was the inaugural British Children's Laureate (1999–2001) and was elected as an Honorary Fellow of the Royal Academy of Arts in 2001.
+He received the biennial Hans Christian Andersen Award from the International Board on Books for Young People for his career contribution to children's literature in 2002.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2005 New Year Honours for his services to children's literature.
-In France he was made a Knight of the Ordre des Arts et des Lettres in 2002 and elevated to Officer in 2007.
+In France, he was made a Knight of the Ordre des Arts et des Lettres in 2002 and elevated to Officer in 2007.

 For Mister Magnolia, which he also wrote, Blake won the 1980 Kate Greenaway Medal from the Library Association, recognising the year's best children's book illustration by a British subject.
 For the 50th anniversary of the Medal (1955–2005), a panel of experts named it one of the top ten winning works, which composed the ballot for a public election of the nation's favourite.
 He was also a highly commended Greenaway runner-up for The Wild Washerwomen: A new folk tale, by John Yeoman (1979), and a commended runner-up for Clown (1995), which he wrote himself.
 He made the Greenaway shortlist for Zagazoo (1998), which he wrote, and for Sad Book (2004) by Michael Rosen.

 Blake won the Kurt Maschler Award, or the Emil, for All Join In (Jonathan Cape, 1990), which he wrote and illustrated.
 The award from Maschler Publications and Booktrust annually recognised one British "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."

 Blake was awarded the Prince Philip Designers Prize in 2011, and received the Eleanor Farjeon Award in November 2012.
 This annual award administered by Children's Book Circle recognises outstanding commitment and contribution to the world of British children's books.

 Blake was knighted in the 2013 New Year Honours for his services to illustration.
+He was elected a Fellow of the Royal Society of Literature in 2013.

 In March 2014, he was awarded the insignia of a Chevalier de la Légion d'honneur at a ceremony at the Institut Français in London.
 He is also a Companion of the Guild of St George.

 Blake was appointed Member of the Order of the Companions of Honour (CH) in the 2022 Birthday Honours for services to illustration.